Windshield washer fluid: Delivery system

 A control within the car can be operated to spray washer fluid onto the windshield, typically using an electrical pump via jets mounted either beneath the windshield or beneath the wiper blade(s).
 The windshield wipers are automatically turned on, cleaning dirt and debris off the windshield.
 Some vehicles use the same method to clean the rear window or the headlights.
 The first windshield cleaner unit offered for automobiles was in 1936, as an aftermarket option to be installed on cars after they were bought.
-In 1946 General Motors installed windshield washers on all their vehicles as an extra cost option, while Chrysler offered the feature optionally in 1950 and Ford offered them for 1952.
+In 1946, General Motors installed windshield washers on all their vehicles as an extra cost option, while Chrysler offered the feature optionally in 1950 and Ford offered them in 1952.

 Washer fluid may sometimes be preheated before being delivered onto the windshield.
 This is especially desirable in colder climates when a thin layer of ice or frost accumulates on the windshield's surface, as it eliminates the need to manually scrape the windshield or pour warm water on the glass.
 Although there are a few aftermarket preheat devices available, many automobile makers offer this feature factory installed on at least some of their vehicles.
 For example, General Motors had begun equipping vehicles with heated washer fluid systems from the factory beginning in 2006 with the Buick Lucerne sedan.
 The system emits a fine mist of heated water that clears frost without damaging the windshield itself.
 GM also claims heated washer fluid helps in removing bug splatters and other road accumulation.
-The company halted the production of these mechanisms after they found that it was prone to start engine fires.
-Mercedes Benz has used a thermostatically controlled heating element, with the engine coolant as the heat source, since the mid 1980s on certain models.
+The company halted the production of these mechanisms after they found that it was prone to starting engine fires.
+Mercedes-Benz has used a thermostatically controlled heating element, with the engine coolant as the heat source, since the mid 1980s on certain models.
 Many other manufacturers have employed electrically heated washer nozzles primarily to prevent them from freezing closed, not in an attempt to heat the fluid itself.